 That’s why reflection – in which we acknowledge the hardships but celebrate our achievements – is so vital in building resilience.
 Savouring the good experiences and feeling gratitude for our blessings allows our brains to wire those positive emotions, making them easier to orientate towards next time they arise.

 Taking the time to notice the good in situations doesn’t negate the bad, but it does set us up to appreciate both positive and negative equally.
 And by appreciating the positive, you’re adjusting your brain’s bias meaning you’ll be better equipped to notice the good experiences moving forward.

-During my reflective workshops, we did some work around truly understanding what resilience does for us.
+During reflective workshops, we do work around truly understanding what resilience does for us.